 2.35 As part of the Government's Transparency Agenda the Council is required to compile a contracts register to capture details of all live Contracts entered into by the Council ("Contracts Register").
 The Contracts Register shall be controlled by the CPU and the Commissioning Officer must ensure that all Contracts above £5,000 in value are recorded.
-Copies of the contracts will be provided to Legal Services for retention.
+Copies of the contracts will be kept on the contract management system. provided to Legal Services for retention.